benjaminbollen/eris-cm/README.md

 ```
 The Eris Chain Manager is a utility for performing complex operations on eris chains.

-Made with <3 by Eris Industries.
+Made with <3 by Monax Industries.

-Complete documentation is available at https://docs.erisindustries.com
+Complete documentation is available at https://monax.io/docs/documentation/

 Version:
   0.12.0